John Sous

 • Students: If you are already enrolled in a program at Yale in Applied Physics or Physics, and interested in working on problems in physics or at the interface between physics and AI, please reach out to me directly.
 If you are interested in joining Yale and working with me, please let me know and apply to the Ph.D. program in Applied Physics (or reach out to identify other departments with good fit where you can apply).
 Opportunities for collaborations with collegues at Yale and/or at the Flatiron Institute exist.

-• Postdoc applicants: Please write to me if you are interested to discuss possibilities or support for fellowship applications.
+• Postdoc applicants: Please write to me if you are interested to discuss possibilities.
+There are also prestigious postdoctoral fellowships available through Yale, such as the Yale Quantum Institute (YQI) Postdoctoral Fellowship.
+Please reach out to me to discuss support for fellowship applications.

 Minorities including but not limited to students from underrepresented nations (such as in the Middle East and Africa) are encouraged to reach out.